Court orders release of man detained 8-yrs for murder without trial

 By Henry Ojelu

-In a judgment delivered on October 22, 2025, but obtained by Vanguard on Monday, Justice Adenike Shonubi declared the detention unlawful and a violation of the applicant’s fundamental rights to personal liberty, dignity of human person, and fair hearing as guaranteed by the Constitution.
+In a judgment delivered on October 22, 2025, but obtained by Vanguard, yesterday, Justice Adenike Shonubi declared the detention unlawful and a violation of the applicant’s fundamental rights to personal liberty, dignity of human person, and fair hearing as guaranteed by the Constitution.

-The court consequently ordered Mr. Sewedo unconditional release from custody and awarded ₦500,000 in damages against the Lagos State Commissioner of Police.
+The court consequently ordered Mr. Sewedo unconditional release from custody and awarded N500,000 in damages against the Lagos State Commissioner of Police.

-Sewedo through his counsel, the law firm of Monday O. Ubani, SAN & Co., had filed a fundamental rights enforcement suit against the Commissioner of Police, Lagos State (1st Respondent), the Attorney General of Lagos State (2nd Respondent), and the Deputy Controller of the Nigerian Correctional Service, Lagos (3rd Respondent).
+Sewedo through his counsel, Monday Ubani, SAN, had filed a fundamental rights enforcement suit against the Commissioner of Police, Lagos State, the Attorney General of Lagos State, and the Deputy Controller of the Nigerian Correctional Service, Lagos.

 Justice Shonubi held that the prolonged detention without trial contravened constitutional provisions and amounted to an unlawful deprivation of liberty.